History of Karnataka: Independence movement

-Post-independence (1947–present)

 Unification of Karnataka

 After Indian independence, the Wodeyar Maharaja acceded to India.
 In 1950, Mysore became an Indian state, and the former Maharaja became its rajpramukh, or governor, until 1975.
 The Ekikarana movement which started in the later half of the 20th century, culminated in the States Reorganisation Act of 1956 which provided for parts of Coorg, Madras, Hyderabad, and Bombay states to be incorporated into the state of Mysore.
 Mysore state was renamed Karnataka in 1973.
 The state of Mysore was formed on 1 November 1956 and since then 1 November of every year is celebrated as Kannada Rajyotsava / Karnataka Rajyotsava.

 Post-unification

 The 1957 elections saw the Indian National Congress win 150 seats out of 208, and S. Nijalingappa was retained as Chief Minister.

 The Congress retained its power in Karnataka till 1983, when the Janata Party formed the first non-Congress government in Karnataka with the support of other smaller parties.
 Subsequent elections have seen power switch between the Congress, Bharatiya Janata Party, and other parties.